Car Safety: travelling with pets

 How to keep everyone safe

 A pet seatbelt or carrier can stop your dog or cat from moving around in the car and distracting you whilst you drive.
-There are lots of different products out there:
+There are lots of different products to consider:

 - Crates and carriers